 Dynamic mics do not require power

-Since dynamic microphones do not normally have electronic components they do not require any power, neither from your recording equipment nor from internal batteries.
-But this not always the case.
-There are some powered dynamic mics and they are usually referred to as active dynamic microphones
+Since dynamic microphones do not normally have extra electronic components, they do not require any power, either from your recording equipment or from internal batteries.
+But this is not always the case.
+There are some powered dynamic mics, and they are usually referred to as active dynamic microphones

 An example is the Blue enCORE 200 that uses phantom power.
 It is a vocal mic that the makers claim will give you studio-grade quality while performing onstage.
-So it will take a degree of rough handling.
+So, it will take a degree of rough handling while also sounding great.

 Dynamic mics are robust

-Dynamic microphones are quite robust since there are few components that can fail.
-This is why dynamic mics are popular with touring bands and live musicians.
+Dynamic microphones are quite robust since there have few components that can fail.
+Therefore, dynamic mics are popular with touring bands and live musicians.

-Normally rough handling involves the mic being dumped into a kit bag or swung around onstage by its cable but Shure Mike recorded a video to demonstrate how the Shure SM58, a dynamic mic, handles being thrown into the ocean, crushed by a pick-up truck and barbecued.
+Normally rough handling involves the mic being dumped into a kit bag or swung around onstage by its cable, but Shure Microphones recorded a video to demonstrate how the Shure SM58, a dynamic mic, handles being thrown into the ocean, crushed by a pick-up truck, and barbecued.
 Apart from some superficial damage, the SM58 survived and continued to perform well as a microphone.